Cloud-SPAN/nerc-metagenomics04-polishing/_episodes/02-QC-polished-assembly.md

 ---

 ## Why QC a metagenome assembly?
-We now have a polished assembly.
+We now have a polished assembly (`pilon.fasta`).
 The next thing to do is to perform quality control (QC) checks to make sure we can be confident in our results and conclusions about the taxonomic, metabolic or functional composition of the communities that we are studying.
 This also allows us to check whether our efforts to improve the assembly with polishing were successful.

 The quality of metagenome assemblies is typically lower than it is for single genome assemblies due to the use of long reads.